w3c/jlreq/README.md

 - [Requirements for Japanese Text Layout](https://www.w3.org/TR/jlreq/) (WG Note)
 - [Requirements for Japanese Text Layout](https://www.w3.org/TR/2012/NOTE-jlreq-20120403/ja/) (Japanese version)

-Please use the [GitHub issue list](https://github.com/w3c/jlreq/issues) to send feedback about the documents above.
+Please use the [GitHub issue list](https://github.com/w3c/jlreq/issues) to to report issues for language support, for discussions, and to send feedback about documents.

 ### Following
 Rather than just 'Watch' this repository, it is best to subscribe to the [public-i18n-cjk](https://lists.w3.org/Archives/Public/public-i18n-cjk/) mailing list.
 That list is notified once a day (in digest form) about activity in this repository, but also about any activity for other W3C Working Group issues related to Japanese.
 (Please use github issues rather than the mailing list to send feedback.)
+Meeting minutes are also sent to public-i18n-mongolian.

 You can find a list of open issues, including those from Working Groups, on the [Layout Tracker](http://w3c.github.io/i18n-activity/textlayout/?filter=japanese) page.
-(That link applies a japanese filter.)
+(That link applies a `japanese` filter.)

 ### Contributing
 All contributors must read and agree with [CONTRIBUTING.md](CONTRIBUTING.md).